FALCONN-LIB/FALCONN/doc/how_to_use.md

 Eigen is header-only as well, so you just need to make your compiler search in `external/eigen` for the header files.

+FALCONN (along with Eigen) uses vectorization to speed up the operations with vectors.
+You need to instruct your compiler to take the full advantage of your CPU.
+For instance, if you use `gcc`, add the `-march=native` flag.
+For some versions of `clang` for OS X, this does not work as intended, so you might need to use `-march=corei7-avx` instead.

 ## The Main Class

 To use FALCONN, one should include the main header file `lsh_nn_table.h` and use the namespace `falconn`